equivalent/scrapbook2/archive/blogs/2016-03-04-direct-browser-uploads-to-s3-via-ruby.md

 button.

 Like I said this is just for Debugging.
-Once we test our S3 and SQS remember to change these policies to less vulnerable like this in step below (3.2). **Don't do that step now, but remember to return to it once finished.**
+Once we test our S3 and SQS remember to change these policies to less vulnerable like those in step below (3.2). **Don't do that step now, but remember to return to it once finished with this tutorial.**

 #### Step 3.2 -proper policies (Advanced)

 **Skip this step for now if you didn't finish other steps and you are new to AWS**

-Here is exmaple of much stricter policies that I'm using.
+Here is an example of much stricter policies that I'm using.
 Make sure you replace endpoints properly according to your setup.

 Click on User > `Permissions` > `Inline Policies` and attach: